Menu

 How Are Chemical Plant Workers Exposed to Asbestos?

-Chemical companies regularly used asbestos-containing materials.
-Asbestos was commonly added to chemical compounds for products such as plastic moldings.
+Chemical companies also regularly produced asbestos-containing materials.
+For example, they commonly added asbestos to chemical compounds for products like plastic moldings.
 During the manufacturing process, chemical plant workers often handled raw asbestos.
 This put plant workers at high risk of inhaling or ingesting asbestos fibers.

 Facts About Chemical Plant Workers